School of Art and Design

 Upper Division Alternative(s):

-Graduates of this program are eligible to apply for admission to the Bachelor of Fine Arts programs in Advertising & Digital Design, Graphic Design, Packaging Design, Visual Presentation and Exhibition Design, Animation, Interactive Media & Game Design, and Toy Design.
+Graduates of this program are eligible to apply for admission to the Bachelor of Fine Arts programs in Advertising & Digital Design, Graphic Design, Packaging Design, Spatial Experience Design, Animation, Interactive Media & Game Design, and Toy Design.
 By completing certain course requirements, graduates may also apply to the Bachelor of Science program in Advertising and Marketing Communications.